 top of page

-I write, perform, and create radical art that uplifts stories and invites meaningful reflection and collective liberation.
-I am committed to systemic change and community.
-I believe that Black Lives Matter, and that equitable access to healthcare, housing, dignity, and liberation are worthy and necessary goals we should all work toward.
+Black Lives Matter.
+Equitable access to healthcare, housing, dignity, and liberation are worthy and necessary goals we should all work toward.
 I continue unlearning and revealing the lies of white supremacy, fatphobia, ableism, and diet culture.

 Creative Influences